 The Royal Navy’s Naval Historical Branch (NHB) have in their possession one of only two original copies of the World War 2 Admiralty Diary.
 The other copy is at the National Archives, London and as yet, despite the fragile nature of the 204 volumes neither have been digitised.
-The only way to access either copy is to visit in person.
+The only way to access either copy was to visit in person.
+We are now pleased to announce that the digitised diaries are available to view online at the Royal Navy Strategic Studies Centre webpage.

 These diaries offer a fascinating daily insight into the Royal Navy actions and events during World War 2.
 They are an invaluable resource to the MOD, overseas government departments, academics, researchers, authors and genealogists and this will only increase once they are available electronically.
 The release on the internet will heighten the MOD and the Royal Navy’s profile in the public domain.
 Making this document available to the general public could be considered similar in cachet to the public release of the Mormon Latter-Day Saints Church records.